NPR News: 09-28-2025 9PM EDT

 Police say the gunman, identified as Thomas Jacob Sanford, drove a pickup truck through the front door of the Church of Jesus Christ of Latter-day Saints in Grand Blanc, about an hour north of Detroit, then opened fire on people inside before setting the building on fire, allegedly with some kind of accelerant.

-to clear the scene and say the death toll may rise.
+Hundreds of people were inside at the time.
+The church was destroyed, and authorities are still working to clear the scene and say the death toll may rise.

 Grand Blanc Police Chief William Rennie says there were many heroes in the church today.
+And also like to acknowledge the heroism

 of not only the first responders, but the people who were inside that church at the time.

-They were shielding the children who are also present within the church, moving them to safety.
+They were shielding the children who were also present within the church, moving them to safety.
+The gunman is dead after a shootout with police.

 There's no word on a motive.

-Empires Empires Mara Lyasson reports, Trump says former FBI Director James Comey won't be the last of his opponents to be indicted.
+President Trump's political retribution efforts are escalating.
+And Piers Mara Lyason reports, Trump says former FBI Director James Comey won't be the last of his opponents to be indicted.

 President Trump promised to use the Department of Justice to go after his political enemies, and he's doing it.

-In addition to Comey, he's instructed his Attorney General to prosecute other Democrats who investigated him, including California Democratic Senator Adam Schiff and the Attorney General of New York, Letitia James.
+In addition to Comey, he's instructed his attorney general to prosecute other Democrats who investigated him, including California Democratic Senator Adam Schiff and the Attorney General of New York, Letitia James.

 The New York Times is reporting that Fonnie Willis has received a subpoena.